Ayotomi-de/FocusCam/README.md

 - `README.md` – This doc
 - `haarcascade_frontalface_default.xml` – (Optional backup if you use it)
 - `haarcascade_eye.xml`
+- `database.py` - Mysql database connection code
+- `test_db_connection` - To test if Mysql runs smoothly
+- `focuscam.sql` - The SQL query of the Mysql databse which I created in phpMyAdmin using XAMPP.
 - `banner.png` - (Coming soon: project thumbnail!)

 ---

 ## Planned Improvements
-- [x] Real-time detection using FaceMesh
+- [x] Real-time face detection using FaceMesh
 - [x] Distraction logging to CSV
 - [x] Start/Stop detection button
 - [x] Clean exit button
+- [x] Saving users faces and username in a Mysql database
+- [x] Storing users info in a Mysql
-- [ ] Notification system (e.g. sound or pop-up)
+- [x] Notification system (e.g. sound or pop-up)
+- [ ] Face recognition
 - [ ] Export logs as summary report (particluarly as pdf files)
-- [ ] Biometric + password-secured login page

 ---

-## Planned Updates and Changes
+## Planned Updates and Upcoming Changes
-After some deep thinking, i've decided to change focuscam to soemthing else that can be implemented in the real-word usage.
+After some deep thinking, i've decided to change focuscam to something else that can be implemented in the real-word usage, it can be a whole different logic or maybe a web app, who knows?
 However, I'll continue working on the logic of focuscam so stay tunded 😉.

 ---